 Available courses

-Course Overview: The MAT IS Course covers administering oral liquid and tablet medications, inhalers and nebulizers, ear and eye medications, topical medications and EpiPen epinephrine auto-injector.
+Course Overview: The MAT Independent Study (MAT IS) Course covers administering oral liquid and tablet medications, inhalers and nebulizers, ear and eye medications, topical medications and EpiPen epinephrine auto-injector.

 Handouts: MAT IS Handouts

-Warning: You are not authorized to administer medications to children using the skills covered in this course until you have successfully completed both MAT IS Part 1 (online) and MAT IS Part 2 (in the classroom).
-You must complete both parts 1 and 2 to earn an official MAT Certificate, which certifies you to administer the medications covered in this course.
+Warning: You are not authorized to administer the medications covered in this course to the children in your care until you have successfully completed both MAT IS Part 1 (online) and MAT IS Part 2 (in the classroom with an approved MAT Trainer).
+You will not earn an official MAT Certificate until you complete and pass both parts 1 and 2.

 Course Overview: The MAT First Renewal Course covers administering oral liquid and tablet medications, inhalers and nebulizers, ear and eye medications, topical medications and EpiPen epinephrine auto-injector in a condensed format.